jtfrey/urltest/README.md

                                  <hostmap> = <hostname>:<port>:<ip address>

-  --no-delete/-D               do not delete anything on the remote side --username/-u <string>       use HTTP basic authentication with the given string as
+  --username/-u <string>       use HTTP basic authentication with the given string as
                                the username
   --password/-p <string>       use HTTP basic authentication with the given string as